All Episodes

 Here's Ryan explaining his position on this.

-Let me let me say this.
+Let me say this.

 I think we had a very encouraging meeting.

-Uh look, it's no secret that Donald Trump and I have had our differences.
+Look, it's no secret that Donald Trump and I have had our differences.

-Uh we talked about those differences today.
+We talked about those differences today.

-Uh that's common knowledge.
+That's common knowledge.

-We had a very good and encouraging productive conversation on just how to do that.
+We had a very good and encouraging, productive conversation on just how to do that.

-Um, the fact that we have an executive that is going way beyond the boundaries of the Constitution and how it's important to us that we restore Article I of the Constitution.
+Principles like the Constitution, the separation of powers, the fact that we have an executive that is going way beyond the boundaries of the Constitution and how it's important to us that we restore Article I of the Constitution.

-You know, it's it's the principle of self-government.
+You know, it's the principle of self-government.

 We talked about the Supreme Court and things like this.

-Um I was very encouraged with what I heard from Donald Trump today.
+I was very encouraged with what I heard from Donald Trump today.

 I was very encouraged with this meeting.

-Um, but this is a process.
+But this is a process.

 It takes a little time.